 How these products differ from current assistive technology

 Assistive listening devices such as hearing loops, FM systems, infrared systems, and hearing aid accessories rely on amplification to deliver sound.
 Assistive alerting devices, such as bed shakers and flashing strobe lights, use touch and sight to alert users to alarm situations.
 There are also new smartwatch apps that identify sounds and display them as text on the watch face, such as the free SoundWatch for watches that use Google Android OS.

-Buzz uses sensory substitution to feed sound information directly to the brain through the skin.
-It benefits those who were born Deaf as well as those who were born with hearing but currently use hearing aids or other assistive listening devices.
-Users describe wearing Buzz as a tri-modal hearing experience.
+Neosensory's products use sensory substitution to feed sound information directly to the brain through the skin.
+They benefit those who were born Deaf as well as those who were born with hearing but currently use hearing aids or other assistive listening devices.
+Users describe wearing the wrist devices as a tri-modal hearing experience.